Thiru1814/rmldnn/README.md

 # Why rmldnn?

-**rmldnn** was built from the start with two main design principles in mind:
+**rmldnn** was built from the start/scratch with two main design principles in mind:

 - **Ease-of-use:** Simple, code-free, configuration-based command-line interface
 - **Uncompromising performance**: Blazing-fast speeds and HPC-grade scalability on GPU/CPU clusters